emilykaczmarek/miRNA-DNM/README.md

 *compute_scaled_kde_neoplastic(lattice_size, np.array(locs))*

 <a href="url"><img src="https://user-images.githubusercontent.com/52331761/145660097-b1885ba4-d453-42d5-b73e-143633586149.png" height="300" width="300" ></a>
-<br/>The above image is a heatmap showing where the highest density of samples were mapped.
+<br/>The above image is a heatmap showing where the highest density of samples were mapped (created by Alireza Sedghi).
 The self-organizing map is an unsupervised clustering approach that maps similar samples to proximal locations on the 2D lattice.
 Overall, the image above shows two main clusters, with a couple smaller clusters nearby.

 If the data does not contain labels, users should stop at the step above.
 However, if a subset of the data is labelled, this can be visualized using labelled_plot, where the following plot is outputted: *labelled_plot(lattice_size, locs, y_train, cols)*